 For all landscape and garden plants, the major pathway for nutrient uptake is by way of the roots.
-Leaves have a waxy cuticle, which actually restricts the entry of water, nutrients, and other substances into the plant.
-To a limited extent nutrients applied to leaves can be absorbed and used by the plant, but for the major nutrients (nitrogen, phosphorus, potassium) the quantity absorbed at any one time is small relative to plant needs.
-That means that foliar application of these three nutrients can only supply a very small fraction of the total needed by the plant, so foliar application should be considered only a supplement to regular soil application of these nutrients.
+Leaves have a waxy cuticle, which restricts the entry of water, nutrients, and other substances into the plant.
+To a limited extent, nutrients applied to leaves can be absorbed and used by the plant, but for the major nutrients (nitrogen, phosphorus, and potassium) the quantity absorbed at any one time is small relative to plant needs.
+That means that foliar application of these three nutrients can only supply a tiny fraction of the total needed by the plant, so a foliar application should be considered a supplement to regular soil application of these nutrients.

 Foliar Pesticide Application

-For instance, I treated my fruit trees by foliar application for an infestation of spider mites during the summer.
-I used horticultural oil, which is an organic acaricide.
-I tried doing it in the evening when it was not as hot, but some of the leaves still burned.
+Fruit trees can be treated by foliar application for an infestation of spider mites during the summer.
+Consider horticultural oil, which is an organic acaricide.
 It is always a good idea to aim to use chemicals as little as possible unless necessary.
 Look for biological and mechanical controls when available.